ExpediaDotCom/haystack/docs/index.md

 ![Haystack Logo](./src/images/logo.png)

-## Resilient, scalable enterprise tracing and analysis
+## A resilient, scalable enterprise tracing and analysis system

 [Haystack](https://github.com/ExpediaDotCom/haystack) is an Expedia-backed open source project to facilitate detection and remediation of problems with enterprise-level web services and websites.
 It combines an [OpenTracing](http://opentracing.io/documentation/)-compliant trace engine with